 If the windpipe swells up due to Angioedema, it can be dangerous and immediate doctor intervention must be sought.
 If your lips swell up and turn blue; or if your skin and fingers also start turning blue along with difficulty in breathing, this condition is known as cyanosis .
 See a doctor immediately.

 Certain medications such as antibiotics and penicillin may cause allergic reactions in some people.
 Similarly, if you are allergic to some particular medication, consumption of the same would cause discomfort.

 An infection -- bacterial, viral or fungal -- can cause lips to swell up.
 If the skin of the lips gets very dry and cracked, it can get infected.
 This, in turn, may lead to pain, redness and even swelling.
 If you have any inflammatory skin condition, or an infection [cheilitis] , they can also cause lips to swell up.

-An infection, commonly known as a cold sore (also known as the herpes simplex virus infection) , affects people and is usually symptomised as a blister on the lips, which can cause swelling.
+An infection, commonly known as a cold sore (also known as the herpes simplex virus infection) , affects people and causes blisters on the lips.

 Tumours, a deficiency of Vitamin B2 and even cosmetic surgery can cause lips to swell up.
 If lip implants or injections are not administered the right way, they can be a cause.

 B. Inflammatory Conditions